EPYC 7281 vs Xeon E5-2696 V3

 So, is EPYC 7281 better than Xeon E5-2696 V3?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Xeon E5-2696 V3 is ahead with a 8.7% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, EPYC 7281 pulls ahead with 0.9% better PassMark.
 Xeon E5-2696 V3 also has the bigger cache pool with 40.6% larger total L3 cache (45 MB vs 32 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 7281 is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 7281 is the stronger fit.
 You are getting 0.9% better PassMark, backed by 16 cores and 32 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 7281 still looks like the safer overall buy.
-EPYC 7281 is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you 0.9% better PassMark.
+EPYC 7281 still makes the most sense overall.
+EPYC 7281 comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you 0.9% better PassMark.

 Which one is more future-proof for 2026 and beyond?